FreedomBen/Fedora-on-pinebookpro/README.md

 # Fedora-on-pinebookpro

+*NOTE:  I originally forked this repo with the intention of making improvements and sending them upstream, but the upstream appears to be abandoned.
+If you make improvements and want to collaborate, either send a PR to this repo or let me know where yours is and I'll send them to you.
+I don't particularly need another project but I don't want this to languish either.*

 This image contains a base install of Fedora with the Gnome desktop environment.
 To my surprise, Gnome runs the fastest of any desktop environment I tried with Fedora!
 Selinux is enabled and set to enforcing mode.

 grab the image here: